awzuelsdorf/example_hr_app/README.md

 ## Overview ##
-This program allows one to see the information for a given employee, subset of employees, or all employees.
+This program allows one to see the information for a given employee, subset of employees, or all employees. *Note: this repository contains an intentional SQL injection as a teaching tool.
+Do NOT use this code for any production, development, or other non-educational purposes.*

 ## Supported Commands ##
 To view information for employees 1 and 2: